apache/arrow/r/README.md

 #> See $.data for the source Arrow object
 ```

-To execute these computations and obtain the actual result, call
+To execute these computations and materialize the result, call
 `compute()` or `collect()`. `compute()` returns an Arrow `Table`,
 suitable for passing to other `arrow` or `dplyr` functions: